Roosevelt Hotel (Manhattan): Rooms

 The Roosevelt Hotel had been planned with 1,107 rooms on the third through 18th stories, which covered a total area of 433000 ft2.
 By the time the hotel closed, it had 1,025 rooms, although other sources cited the hotel as having 1,015 rooms.
 On each of the guestroom stories, the elevators opened onto a 12 ft elevator lobby with a floor clerk's desk.
 Corridors connected the elevator lobby to the guestroom; each corridor measured 6 to 7.5 ft wide, the standard width of a carpet at the time.
 Rooms were arranged around the corridors on each story.
 Each room faced either the street or a light court, while the bathrooms in each room were placed near the corridor.
 On average, single bedrooms measured 11 by 18 ft, while twin bedrooms measured 12.5 by 18 ft.

 Originally, the rooms were decorated with molded wall panels; narrow metal trim, painted to match the tinted walls; and metal doors, finished in mahogany or walnut.
 The wallpaper, draperies and curtains, mirrors, furniture, and color scheme were all generally designed in the Colonial style.
 The Lincoln Furniture Company manufactured the original walnut furniture, while Alexander Smith & Sons manufactured the green carpets in each room.
 Some of the rooms also contained period furniture designed in the Adam style or the William and Mary style.
 Each bathroom had ceramic tiles and mechanical ventilation, and about half of the guest bathrooms had shower heads; these were all novel features at the time of the hotel's construction.
 By the 21st century, the rooms were decorated in a style reminiscent of 1920s architecture, with a red, gold, and white palette.

-As built, the upper floors contained four "royal suites".
+As built, there were a total of four "royal suites" on the topmost stories.
 Each of these contained a drawing room; a dining room; three bedrooms with their own baths; a dressing room; a maids' room; and a pantry.
 These royal suites were decorated in the Colonial style, with furniture, wallpaper, four-poster beds, lights, and other furnishings.
-The Presidential Suite had four bedrooms, a kitchen, formal living and dining areas, and a wrap-around terrace.
+One of the suites, the Presidential Suite, had four bedrooms, a kitchen, formal living and dining areas, and a wrap-around terrace.
 This was the only unit in the hotel with a terrace.